-PSOE Credit Hour Policy

-Over the 15 weeks of this course, students will spend 150 minutes per week of instructional time interacting with course content including, but not limited to, lectures, guest speakers, group work, class discussions, projects, presentations, virtual meetings, and assessments/exams (37.5 hours for the semester).
-Students will also spend approximately 300 minutes per week in out-of-class work including lesson planning, preparation of projects and presentations, reflection, discussion boards, homework, after-hour conferences, and study/review for exams and quizzes.
-Included within this out-of-class work is the 30-hour Field Experience and Observation for the semester.
+PSOE Credit Hour Policy: Over the 15 weeks of this Seminar and Clinical Residency course, students will spend 150 minutes per week in a Seminar instructional setting that includes, but is not limited to, lectures, guest speakers, group work, student/instructor conferencing, class discussions, virtual meetings, site visits, and assessments/capstone work.
+Students will also spend the required 74 8-hour days in out-of-class work (semester of Clinical Residency) including scholarly readings/study, observations, lesson planning, preparation of portfolios, instruction within the classroom, reflection and data analysis, and school/district meetings and designated conferences.